semrush/intergalactic/website/docs/data-display/histogram-chart/histogram-chart.md

 @## Sorting of columns

-Don't forget to use a reasonable order of values to distribute your data sets.
+Don't forget to use a reasonable order of values to distribute your datasets.
 For example, from the largest value to the smallest one, and if they represent months - from January to December, etc.

 > You can't change the order of the bars on the histogram, depending on the size of bars on the `Y-axis`.
 This will make it harder to read the data.